intrepidza/fruit_export_dashboard/README.md

 This dashboard supports cross-filtering via the components, parameter selection (data and HS Code) and drill-down (of specific component)

 Owing to the low volume of data and rather generous costing in GCP, all of this was done at $0.
+A similar project should be easily achievable in Azure or AWS, but at a higher cost.